 Indian Polity / Judiciary

+for each state.
 However, according to Article 231, a common High Court may be created for two or more than two states.
-The Parliament of India may create a common High court
+The Parliament of India may create a

 Composition of High Court in India

-High Court and remaining judges are being appointed by the President.
-While appointing the Chief Justice, President of India consults Chief Justice of Supreme
+Justice of High Court and remaining judges are being appointed by the President.
+While appointing the Chief Justice, President of India consults Chief

-President can appoint additional judges for a term of two years.
-Governor or some person appointed on behalf by him, administers the oath of Chief Justice and
+additional judges for a term of two years.
+Governor or some person appointed on behalf by him, administers the oath of Chief Justice and other

 Qualification, Salary and Allowances of Judges of High Court in India

 He should not have completed the age of 62 years.
 He must be a practicing advocate in High Court or High Courts not less than ten years or he